 Sugar.
 It’s the sweetness in our celebrations and the scourge of society.
 It’s hard to know how to strike a balance that is healthy and delicious.
-Here’s everything you need to know about sugar and other types of sweeteners, so that you can make the BEST choice for your diet.
+Here’s everything you need to know about sugar and other types of sweeteners so that you can make the BEST choice for your health and wellness.

 Why Sugar matters

-Understanding the composition of sugar and other types of sweeteners is important because:
+Understanding the composition of sugar and other types of sweeteners is important for a number of reasons.

-- Weight Loss Diets: Most weight loss diets involve carb restrictions, in particular white sugar and other high-calorie sweeteners, which decrease metabolism.
+- Weight Loss Diets: Most weight-loss diets involve carb restrictions, in particular white sugar and other high-calorie sweeteners.

 - Food Intolerances: There are a number of sugar-related food intolerances, due to low or absent digestive enzymes.
 Lactose intolerance and CSID (sucrose and isomaltase intolerance) are two such examples.

 - Glycemic Index: Glycemic index (GI) is the rise in blood sugar levels two hours after eating.
-GI is affected by the sugar, fat and protein content of a meal.
-GI is important losing weight, and controlling diabetes or hyperglycemia.
+GI is affected by a meal’s sugar, fat, and protein content.
+GI is important for losing weight and controlling diabetes or hyperglycemia.

-- Fermentation: Most fermentation involves the break down of carbohydrates.
-It’s important to use the right type of sugar to feed the probiotic culture.
+- Fermentation: Most fermentation involves the breakdown of carbohydrates.
+Using the right type of sugar to feed a particular probiotic culture is important.

-- Gut Health: The microbiome is made up of all the tiny micro organisms that live on your body.
-The type of sugar will affect the composition of your microbiome and the types of organisms in your gut will affect your sugar cravings.
+- Gut Health: Your microbiome is made up of all the tiny microorganisms that live in and on your body.
+Sugar and other types of sweeteners affect the composition of your microbiome.
+However, it works both ways, since the types of organisms in your gut affect your sugar cravings.

-The glycemic index measures how quickly the carbohydrates break down into glucose.
-Simple carbs like white bread and white rice will break down more quickly than complex whole grains.
+The glycemic index measures how quickly carbohydrates are broken down into glucose.
+For example, simple carbs like white bread and white rice will break down more quickly than complex whole grains.

 - Corn syrup